Punxsutawney Phil: Overview

-Outside of Groundhog Day, Phil resides with a mate, Phyllis, at the Punxsutawney Memorial Library in a climate-controlled environment.
+Outside of Groundhog Day, Phil resided with a mate, Phyllis, at the Punxsutawney Memorial Library in a climate-controlled environment.
 In March 2024, the Inner Circle announced that Phil had sired two babies, the first time in the history of the event that such a siring had happened; the birth surprised the Inner Circle, which had assumed that groundhogs do not breed in captivity.
-As a result of the births, the family will move permanently to Gobbler's Knob.
-The Inner Circle disowned the babies from ever inheriting their father's position.
+As a result of the births, the Groundhog club was working to build a larger environment for the family at Gobbler's Knob.

-Punxsutawney Phil traditions

-The practices and lore of Punxsutawney Phil's predictions are predicated on a light-hearted suspension of disbelief by those involved.
-According to the lore, there is only one Phil, and all other weather-predicting groundhogs are impostors.
-It is claimed that this one groundhog has lived to make weather prognostications since 1886, sustained by drinks of "groundhog punch" or "elixir of life" administered at the annual Groundhog Picnic in the fall.

-According to the Groundhog Club, Phil, after the prediction, speaks to the club president in the language of 'Groundhogese', which supposedly only the current president can understand, and then his prediction is translated and revealed to all.